mfolivas/github-actions-dotnet-app/README.md

 # Github Actions Sample
 This project uses a project using a .Net core application, add dependencies, does the test checks, builds a `Docker` image, and sends it to a `Docker` container.
+The CI/CD will then host the docker container in an Azure App Service.

 ## Azure App Service
 I also try to mimic how to deploy to an existing Azure App Service plan.